 – Discuss the difficulties that may be involved in using PACE as a model of care

-Is the PACE Therapeutic Parenting course for me?
+Is this PACE course for me?

 This course is for Foster Carers and Adopters as well as their Supervising Social Workers.
 It is also suitable for Residential Child Care Workers (RCCW) and residential team managers from mainstream, short-breaks and outreach services.